cellml/libcellml/docs/tutorials/tutorial0/tutorial0_py.rst

             +--lib
         +--source
             +-- ( ... the files you cloned in step 1.b )
+        +--tutorials
+            +-- ( ... a collection of folders explained below )

 3: Test the installation by running your first tutorial
 =======================================================
-All the documentation and tutorials are inside the :code:`docs` folder within the initial cloned directory.
+All the documentation and tutorials are inside the :code:`docs` folder within the initial cloned directory, but in order to keep your source tree clean, the :code:`tutorials` directory has been copied into the directory given by the :code:`-DTUT_PREFIX` argument when you built the library.
+If you've used the same structure as outlined here, this will be the :code:`MyLibCellMLDirectory/tutorials` directory.

 .. container:: dothis

-    **3.a** Navigate into the :code:`MyLibCellMLDirectory/source/docs/tutorials` directory
+    **3.a** Navigate into the :code:`MyLibCellMLDirectory/tutorials` directory
-    to see the documentation and tutorials:
+    to see its contents:

 .. code-block:: console

-    cd source/docs/tutorials
+    cd tutorials

 You should see a list of directories like this: